exercism/elm/concepts/web-applications-sandbox/about.md

 # About

+Elm is a delighful language for building reliable web applications.
+It has friendly error messages, great performance, small assets, and no runtime exceptions.

 Probably the most famous and widely copied part of Elm is The Elm Architecture, which is a simple pattern for architecting web applications, and is how all Elm web applications are written.

 The core idea is that your code is built around a `Model` of your application state, a way to `update` your model, and a way to `view` your model.

 The `Model` contains the application’s state - all the data that the application needs.
-It can be any type, but in any useful application it is always a [record][record].
+It can be any type, but in any useful application it is usually a [record][record].
 If you imagine a simple application with a text box, and text showing the reverse of that text, the model would look like below.
 You can also see this example on the [Elm Guide][elm-guide-text-fields].